moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 Before proceeding, ensure the following prerequisites are met:

-- An existing dApp built with [React](https://react.dev/){target=\_blank} and manual setup will be used to connect to a wallet via RainbowKit.
+- An existing dApp built with [React](https://react.dev/){target=\_blank} and manual setup will be used to connect to a wallet via RainbowKit

 - The [RainbowKit examples repository](https://github.com/rainbow-me/rainbowkit/tree/main/examples){target=\_blank} includes templates for multiple React frameworks

  - To follow this guide, visit [Next.js](https://nextjs.org/docs){target=\_blank} and follow the **Automatic Installation** instructions, selecting Typescript and the App Router options during setup

-- The wallet being used must support custom networks, as the Tanssi demo EVM appchain will be added manually.
+- The wallet must support custom networks, as the Tanssi demo EVM appchain will be added manually

 - A WalletConnect `projectId` - every dApp relying on WalletConnect is required to have an associated `projectId`.
 It is free to create an account,  and an ID can be generated instantly.